OKEAMAH/Git/etherlink/E2E_SCENARIOS.md

    * User can see the contract verified on Blockscout
 3. User can check the value in the Counter using `cast`
    * User can make a request to see the value in the Counter
-4. User can increment the value in the Counter
+4. User can increment the value in the Counter using `cast`
    * User can make a transaction to increment the value in the Counter by 1
 5. User can set the value in the Counter
    * User can make a transaction to set the value in the Counter